ThomasUCF/MilVehicleSimEnv-for-Gym/README.md

 Combination of Map List and Scenar List; uses module merge_obspace<br>
 Size: 64 x 64

+## Reward
+Worst Possible Reward: -61
+Best Theoretical Reward: 0

+Reward is similar to Mountain Car.
+The higher the value, the better the result.

 ## Drone Mode:
 A drone mode can be activated.
 This means, that the speed is always the same no matter what terrain.